kglw-dot-net/phase1/setlists/_posts/2018-06-20-variety-playhouse-atlanta-ga.md

  5. Cellophane

- 6. I'm in Your Mind
+ 6. I'm In Your Mind

  7. Alter Me I